epccs/RPUno/Hardware/README.md

             Pulse Output Capacitance Sensors
         Automation
             Shield VIN pin can power down a Raspberry Pi Zero on the RPUpi shield.
-            String current through inputs of Solid State Relays for multi-phase power control.
+            A current source may string through inputs of multiple Solid State Relays to control multi-phase power.
-            PLC replacement that is programmed in C with an open source toolchain.
+            Program in C with an open source toolchain (e.g. GCC, avrdude...).
 ```

 ## Notice